Lose a Million: Format

-The contestant who gave the most incorrect answers could discard one prize; if two or more contestants tied in this respect, each could discard a prize.
+The contestant who gave the most incorrect answers could discard one prize; any ties were broken in favour of the contestant who had given their answers in the shortest total time.

 For the second round, each contestant was asked a series of 10 questions, the first of which always asked them to state their name.
 They had to refrain from answering this one, then respond to each of the others with the correct answer for the question before it.
 Questions were written for comic effect with the mismatched answers.
-The contestant who gave the most correct answers could discard one prize, with ties handled as in the first round.
+The contestant who gave the most correct answers could discard one prize.
+If contestants tied, each could discard a prize.

 During the third round, the host made two passes through the field, asking one question to each contestant per pass.
 Questions in this round had two answer choices and had to be answered incorrectly.
 A contestant who missed a question could pass one prize to an opponent, while a correct answer allowed both opponents to pass a prize to the contestant who gave it.
 The contestant with the lowest total at the end of this round became the day's champion.

 In the final round, the champion was asked a question with six answer choices, five of which were incorrect.
 The champion had to eliminate one of these answers at a time by placing a £200,000 bundle of prop money on a carriage at one end of a track corresponding to that answer.
 The host then pressed a button to set the carriage in motion; if the answer was indeed incorrect, the cash disappeared in a burst of pyrotechnics at the other end of the track.
 If the champion successfully eliminated all five incorrect answers in this manner, they won £5,000.
-Choosing the correct answer at any time ended the round and awarded the champion £500 per incorrect answer eliminated to that point.
+Choosing the correct answer at any time ended the round and awarded the champion a worthless joke prize.

 International versions

 In Singapore, a similar version called Here's A Million, was aired on SPH MediaWorks channel TV Works in 2001.

 This version debuted in Indonesia called Tantangan 1 Milyar (The Billion Rupiah Challenge), was aired on SCTV in 1997.
 It was hosted by Jody Sumantri.

 An adaptation was broadcast in Germany called Verlieren Sie Millionen (Lose Millions) aired on second public-broadcaster ZDF in 1995.
 While still an active player, football manager Jürgen Klopp took part in the show.

 In Catalonia and the Land of Valencia it was called Ruïna Total, and Gezurra nagusi in the Basque Country.

+In the United States, it was piloted in 1995 and was hosted by Bruce Gold.

 A Ukrainian adaptation called Програй мільйон was aired from 2003 to 2006 on ICTV and was hosted by Maxim Nelipa.